microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** implement all operations idempotently, ideally from the outset.

+:warning: **YOU SHOULD NOT** using the POST method unless you can guarantee it can be implemented idempotently.

 :white_check_mark: **DO** adhere to the return codes in the following table when implementing your API:

 Method | Description | Response Status Code